-Identity theft Recovery
+Identity Theft Recovery

-How Identity Theft Harms You
+The 2 Ways Identity Theft Harms You

 • Debts in your name.
-Thieves can access current lines of credit, such as credit cards, personal loans, home equity loans, and more, or open new ones in your name, including credit cards, personal loans, auto loans, mortgages, and more.
+Thieves access current lines of credit, such as credit cards, personal loans, home equity loans, and more, or open new ones in your name, including credit cards, personal loans, auto loans, mortgages, and more.

 • Benefits stolen.
 If you receive social security, Medicaid, or other benefits, thieves can access, drain, or redirect them, or open benefit accounts in your name.

-What Identity Theft Recovery Is
+What is Identity Theft Recovery?

 How to Detect Identity Theft